History of the Epiphone guitar

 - Weight: 3.2 kg.

 The body and neck of this guitar are made of mahogany from India.
-The neck is glued-in, as on the Epiphone Les Paul Custom Pro, and the fingerboard is Brazilian pau ferro, the same woods used on other models on this list.
+The neck is glued-on, as on the Epiphone Les Paul Custom Pro, and the fingerboard is Brazilian pau ferro, the same woods used on other models on this list.

 The body design is SG type with double cutaway, one of the most popular shapes since 1961.
 It wears the cherry color popularized by Angus Young, guitarist of AC/DC.
 It integrates two dual coil microphones that can be switched to a single coil with the help of push pull potentiometers.
 It also features a three-way selector that can work in conjunction with pot push pulls .

-The Epiphone SG Standard '61 Vintage Cherry guitar is lighter than other proposals of the brand.
+The Epiphone SG Standard '61 Vintage Cherry guitar is lighter than other models of the brand.
 The double cutaway subtracts parts from the wood, but it is also thinner than any Epiphone.
 This weight difference makes it easier to carry and is one of the reasons Angus Young carried it with him at all times.

 The feel is soft in part thanks to the Slim Taper neck with “D” profile.
 This allows a more comfortable ride across its 22 frets than on competing guitars.
 The microphone configuration is alnico IV Classic Pro humbuckers, linked to push pull for greater sonic possibilities.
 The hardware is chrome with medium jumbo frets and the tuning keys are precision Wilkinson Vintage Classic.